Terms and Conditions of Service

 Applications for membership may be accepted by the Board at the regular monthly meetings.

-Acceptance by the Board entitles members to all of the privileges and responsibilities of Cooperative membership.
+Acceptance by the Board entitles members to all of the privileges and responsibilities of SECO Energy membership.

-In order to continue as a Cooperative member, one membership fee of $5.00 shall be paid.
-In addition, for each electrical connection serviced by the Cooperative, such member must have paid any necessary deposits, connection fees, line extension or other fees as may from time to time be required in keeping with policies adopted by the Board of Trustees, and such member must continue to receive electric service from the Cooperative at all times.
+In order to continue as a member of SECO Energy (SECO), one membership fee as detailed in the Rate Tariff shall be paid.
+In addition, for each electrical connection serviced by SECO Energy, such member must have paid any necessary deposits, connection or reconnection fees, line extension or other fees as may from time to time be required in keeping with policies adopted by the Board of Trustees, and such member must continue to receive electric service from SECO Energy at all times.

-If such member shall have a paid membership fee of $5.00 and requests the Cooperative to hold the membership fee for an inactive account for future reactivation, the member shall relinquish all rights as an active member but remains a member of the Cooperative in an inactive status.
+If such member shall have a paid membership and requests the Cooperative to hold the membership fee for an inactive account for future reactivation, the member shall relinquish all rights as an active member but remains a member of the Cooperative in an inactive status.

 B. WITHDRAWAL OF MEMBERSHIP